AhmedDip/e-bank/README.md

 </p>

 ## About Project
-This is an E-Banking system where I have developed a full front-end and back-end system using Laravel framework and phpMyAdmin
+This is an E-Banking system where I have developed a full front-end and back-end system using Laravel web application framework and phpMyAdmin

 ## Few Screen-Shots of the Project